Korrrrrrl/OS-X-ssh-blocking/README.md

 are added to /Library/LaunchDaemons.
 These are the .plist files that allow this script and relating scripts to run when required.

-The following line is added to /etc/newsyslog.conf
+The following line is added to /etc/newsyslog.conf to allow rotating of logs every day at 12:00AM.

 /var/log/ssh_blocked.log 640 7 * @T00 JN